A Semaine Health education guide. Reviewed against the published research; sources linked throughout. Educational content, not medical advice.

 How to help it along

 Recovery isn't passive.
 The levers that ease fog now also support the brain through the transition: protect sleep (and treat night sweats that wreck it), keep blood sugar steady, move your body, and support the hormonal transition itself, including a conversation about hormone therapy with your clinician if symptoms are significant.
-Menopause Essentials is daily support for navigating that transition.
+On the estrogen-signal side, Peri/Meno Essentials includes red clover isoflavones, chosen for their preference for ER-beta, one of the two estrogen receptor types found in the brain.
+For the ingredient-specific evidence, see red clover and menopause brain fog.

 When to take it seriously